 Setting up Costs in the SNP Optimizer

-Therefore, the penalties can be kept the same, but the but these can be used to multiply the cost categories by.
+Therefore, the penalties can be kept the same, but these can be used to multiply the cost categories.

 The points are all relative.
 If all the costs/points are increased by a factor of 5 or 10, the same result comes out of the optimizer.